agnivesh3/CharakaAI/readme.md

 ### 3. Generate Base JSON from Images

 The script `ImageToBaseJson.py` will process all the images created in the previous step and generate a base JSON file.
 This JSON will contain Sanskrit verses and their logical groupings based on the provided English translation.
-This serves as a baseline for subsequent steps to generate transliteration and translation using the GCP Translate API.
+This serves as a baseline for subsequent steps to complete the interpretation using Claude 3.5 Sonnet.

 **Instructions:**
 - Modify the following parameters: